Menu

 Guilhem Lecouteux is Associate Professor of economics at Université Côte d’Azur, and Vice-Dean for international relations of the Graduate School of Economics and Management.
 His research lies at the intersection of behavioural economics, history of economic thought, and philosophy, and investigates the role of behavioural sciences in the design and justification of public policies.
 He has published in economics, philosophy, and psychology journals, and has more recently initiated a project in digital health on the prevention of risky behaviours.

-Johanna Thoma (President)
+Johanna Thoma (outgoing president)

 Johanna Thoma is a professor and chair of ethics at the University of Bayreuth philosophy department, where she helps run the department’s flagship Philosophy&Economics programme.
 Prior to joining Bayreuth in 2023, she was an Associate Professor at the London School of Economics.
 She received her PhD from the University of Toronto in 2017.
 Johanna has published widely in economic methodology, decision theory, moral and political philosophy, and philosophy of public policy.
 Her current core research interests are attitudes to risk (their representation and normative significance), the methods of behavioural welfare economics, the science-policy interface, and dynamic and long-term decision making.